awsdocs/amazon-redshift-developer-guide/doc_source/proof-of-concept-playbook.md

 Make sure that a complete evaluation meets all your data warehouse needs\.
 Consider including the following items in your success criteria:
 + **Data load time** – using the `COPY` command is a common way to test how long it takes to load data\.
 For more information, see [Amazon Redshift best practices for loading data](c_loading-data-best-practices.md)\.
 + **Throughput of the cluster** – measuring queries per hour is a common way to determine throughput\.
 To do so, set up a test to run typical queries for your workload\.
 + **Data security** – you can easily encrypt data at rest and in transit with Amazon Redshift\.
 You also have a number of options for managing keys\.
-Amazon Redshift also supports single sign\-on \(SSO\) integration\.
+Amazon Redshift also supports single sign\-on integration\.
 Amazon Redshift pricing includes built\-in security, data compression, backup storage, and data transfer\.
 + **Third\-party tools integration** – you can use either a JDBC or ODBC connection to integrate with business intelligence and other external tools\.
 + **Interoperability with other AWS services** – Amazon Redshift integrates with other AWS services, such as Amazon EMR, Amazon QuickSight, AWS Glue, Amazon S3, and Amazon Kinesis\.
 You can use this integration when setting up and managing your data warehouse\.
 + **Backups and snapshots** – backups and snapshots are created automatically\.
 You can also create a point\-in\-time snapshot at any time or on a schedule\.
 Try using a snapshot and creating a second cluster as part of your evaluation\.
 Evaluate if your development and testing organizations can use the cluster\.
 + **Resizing** – your evaluation should include increasing the number or types of Amazon Redshift nodes\.
 Evaluate that the workload throughput before and after a resize meets any variability of the volume of your workload\.
-For more information, see [Resizing clusters in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-resize-tutorial) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Resizing clusters in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-resize-tutorial) in the *Amazon Redshift Management Guide*\.
 + **Concurrency scaling** – this feature helps you handle variability of traffic volume in your data warehouse\.
 With concurrency scaling, you can support virtually unlimited concurrent users and concurrent queries, with consistently fast query performance\.
 For more information, see [Working with concurrency scaling](concurrency-scaling.md)\.
 + **Automatic workload management \(WLM\)** – prioritize your business critical queries over other queries by using automatic WLM\.
 Try setting up queues based on your workloads \(for example, a queue for ETL and a queue for reporting\)\.
 Then enable automatic WLM to allocate the concurrency and memory resources dynamically\.
 For more information, see [Implementing automatic WLM](automatic-wlm.md)\.
 + **Amazon Redshift Advisor** – the Advisor develops customized recommendations to increase performance and optimize costs by analyzing your workload and usage metrics for your cluster\.
 Sign in to the Amazon Redshift console to view Advisor recommendations\.
 For more information, see [Working with recommendations from Amazon Redshift Advisor](advisor.md)\.